-- Working with the Henderson County Health Department, a COVID-19 vaccine clinic, available to anyone in our area 12 years of age and older, will be held on (Insert Date). - Respectful of peoples' varying levels of vaccine confidence, those who want to get vaccinated against COVID-19 can call the Henderson County Health Department to find out where and when they can get vaccinated in our community.
+- Working with the Henderson County Health Department, a COVID-19 vaccination clinic, available to West Central students and staff 12 years of age and older, will be held on Tuesday, August 24.
+This clinic will start at 11:00 a.m. at West Central Middle School.
+Once all who have chosen to be vaccinated have received the vaccine, the clinic will move to the north campus.
+Parent permission for students under the age of 18 is required. - The Henderson County Health Department has an open vaccination clinic available to all individuals 12 and over every Wednesday, 8:00 9:00 a.m. - Respectful of peoples' varying levels of vaccine confidence, those who want to get vaccinated against COVID-19 can call the Henderson County Health Department to find out where and when they can get vaccinated in our community.